Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation

-\paragraph{Benchmarks} We benchmark AAT-improved CLIP on MS COCO~\cite{lin2014microsoft}, Flickr30k~\cite{young2014image}, and ReCoS~\cite{chen2024recos}, and evaluate AAT-improved Chinese-CLIP on two widely used Chinese retrieval datasets: COCO-CN~\cite{li2019coco} and Flickr30k-CNA~\cite{xie2023ccmb}.
-For MS COCO, Flickr30k, COCO-CN, and Flickr30k-CNA, we create two evaluation splits: the \emph{test} set (\emph{i.e.}, the original test split) and the \emph{all} set (including all samples in the dataset).
-This setup enables a comprehensive analysis of AAT in large-scale retrieval.
-To further broaden the evaluation, we also assess AAT on the \emph{val} set of ImageNet-1k~\cite{deng2009imagenet} for zero-shot classification.
-Details on datasets and evaluation metrics are provided in Appendix~\ref{app:data}.
+We evaluate AAT-improved CLIP upon MS COCO~\cite{lin2014microsoft}, Flickr30k~\cite{young2014image}, and ReCoS~\cite{chen2024recos}, and assess AAT-improved Chinese-CLIP on two widely-used Chinese retrieval benchmarks: COCO-CN~\cite{li2019coco} and Flickr30k-CNA~\cite{xie2023ccmb}.
+For MS COCO, Flickr30k, COCO-CN, Flickr30k-CNA, we report results on two splits: the \emph{test} split (the original test set) and the \emph{all} split (all samples in the dataset), enabling a comprehensive large-scale retrieval analysis.
+We further evaluate zero-shot classification on the ImageNet-1k \emph{val} set~\cite{deng2009imagenet}.
+Dataset and metric details are provided in Appendix~\ref{app:data}.